 Organizational Structure

-Our recommended entity structure is a hybrid: a 501(c)(3) nonprofit parent organization for grant-funded and charitable programming, paired with an LLC operating subsidiary for commercial protocol operations and strategic acquisitions.
+Our planned entity structure is a hybrid: a 501(c)(3) nonprofit parent organization for grant-funded and charitable programming, paired with an LLC operating subsidiary for commercial protocol operations and strategic acquisitions.